-EU countries endorsed the principle of the Youth Guarantee in April 2013 (Council Recommendation).
+All EU countries have committed to the implementation of the Youth Guarantee in a Council Recommendation of April 2013.